Stationary coalescing walks on the lattice: Introduction

-As a first example, consider independent and identically distributed (iid) arrows in $\directions = \{e_1,e_2\}$ (with probabilities $p$ and $1-p$) on each point of the lattice $\Z^2$.
+As a first example, consider independent and identically distributed (iid) arrows taking values in $\directions = \{e_1,e_2\}$ (with probabilities $p$ and $1-p$) on each point of the lattice $\Z^2$.
 Each walk is a classical simple random walk, where $e_1$ corresponds to stepping up and $e_2$ corresponds to stepping down.
-Any two random walks starting at $x \neq y \in \Z^2$ must coalesce eventually almost surely.
-This is because the difference $\walk_x - \walk_y$ is a one-dimensional simple random walk that is almost surely recurrent to the origin.
-In contrast, the periodic system in~\Figref{fig:periodic example} (also a measure-preserving ergodic $\Z^2$ system) has \biinfinite{} trajectories.
+Consider any two random walks starting at $x \neq y$ on an anti-diagonal of the form $\{ z \colon z_1 + z_2 = c\}$ for some fixed constant $c$.
+As long as $X_x(\omega,k) \neq X_y (\omega,k)$, the projection of the difference $\left(\walk_x(\w,k) - \walk_y(\w,k)\right)\cdot(-1,1)$ is a one-dimensional simple random walk where time proceeds along the main diagonal in $\Z^2$.
+The $k$\textsuperscript{th} step of the walk involves arrows on the antidiagonal line $\{ z \colon z_1 + z_2 = c + k-1\}$.
+Unless the two walks have coalesced previously, the $k$\textsuperscript{th} step is independent of the previous steps, takes the values $\pm2$ with equal probability $p(1-p)$, and is $0$ otherwise.
+Hence $\left( \walk_x - \walk_y \right)\cdot(-1,1)$ is almost surely recurrent to $0$, and the walks must coalesce.
+Thus, every pair of walks from points $x,y \in \Z^2$ must coalesce almost surely.
+In contrast, the periodic system in~\Figref{fig:periodic example} (also a measure-preserving ergodic $\Z^2$ system) has \biinfinite{} (see \Defref{def:biinfinite trajectory definition}) trajectories that do not coalesce.